WRTP/BIG STEP’s History

---Program participants were more likely to find work and worked more month that those who did not
+- Program participants were more likely to find work and worked more months than those who did not receive sector-focused training.

 The collaboration between WRTP and BIG STEP began during the Department of Labor grant term when construction was one of the industry sectors selected for replication.
 With their own highly successful histories, WRTP and BIG STEP partnered to facilitate more effective coordination of employer-driven worker readiness to best ensure that individuals preparing for employment gained the skills and experiences that employers needed.